Working with a DUI Lawyer Tempe

 Driving under the influence (DUI) is an offense that deals with operating any motor vehicle under the influence of alcohol or any other illegal substances.

-Collateral Consequences Your Tempe DUI Lawyer May Be Able to Help With
+Collateral Consequences Your Tempe DUI Lawyer Can Help You With

 There are state penalties and punishments for drunk driving.
 But in addition to those, a Tempe DUI conviction could attract some consequences that can negatively impact your life.